North Rim Photo Extravaganza

 - Day 4 (May 27): This is our open day.
 We'll make plans as a group as to where we'll go shoot.
 We have permits to guide all over the Southwest, so the sky is the limit!
 If skies are clear, we'll likely do a Milky Way shoot the night before.
 After lunch, we'll do a post-processing and image critique session and the workshop will conclude by 3PM.

 Please arrive in Kanab, UT on May 24th prior to 1PM Utah time for the orientation session.
-Single occupancy hotel accommodations are included in the price at the North Rim Lodge.
-Please note that the rooms at the lodge only have 1 queen bed.
+Single occupancy hotel accommodations are included in the price at the Best Western Red Hills, Kanab.
 If you would like double occupancy, please Contact Us and we can give each person a $200 discount.

 See the gear list further down for specific recommendations.
 No matter what the weather does, we’ll get awesome photos.
 Make sure you bring warm clothes since we will be at high elevation and it can get cold at night or if a storm moves in.
 A rain jacket is a must in case the weather is unsettled.
 You will also want a rain cover for your camera backpack.

 If skies are clear, we will focus on Milky Way photography.
 Each participant will need their own headlight.
 We also recommend everyone bring a fast wide angle lens (f/2.8 or faster) along with a remote cord for long exposures.